 Hopefully this will help you review your pre-interview “must dos” quickly.
 And feel free to add your own suggestions, ones that will help add to your feelings of confidence and interview readiness.

-12 things you need to know before a job interview:
+12 things before a job interview:

 1. Know yourself.